About the project

 A key component of this project was a collaboration with lobster fishermen from San Diego, Laguna Beach, and Palos Verdes to implement a tag-recapture program to generate estimates of lobster abundance at large spatial scales as well as size distribution and rates of movement across MPA boundaries (spillover).
 The tag-recapture program was paired with SCUBA-based dive surveys by scientists and students to provide independent estimates of lobster abundance and habitat use.

 Researchers described their findings from this project in a technical report, released in March 2015.
-Click here to read the report on the California Sea Grant’s website.
+Click below to read the report on California Sea Grant's website.

 Data from this project will be available here by summer 2015.